fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-scatter-chart.md

 There are several methods to calculate and draw regression lines; the zoom-scatter chart, using linear regression, uses the **least-squares** deviation method (also known as the least absolute deviation method).
 This method calculates the best-fitting straight-line for the observed data by minimizing the sum of the squares of the vertical deviation of each data point from the line (if a point lies on the fitted line exactly, then its vertical deviation is 0).
 As the deviation values are first squared and then summed, there are no cancellations between positive and negative values.

 To draw the regression line in a zoom scatter chart, set the `showRegressionLine` attribute to `1`.
 The default value for this attribute is `0`.
-This attribute belongs to the `dataset` object.

 Refer to the code given below: